exercism/generic-test-runner/README.md

 1. Open a terminal in the project's root
 2. Run `./bin/run-in-docker.sh <exercise-slug> <./relative/path/to/solution/dir/> <./relative/path/to/output/dir/>`

+Once the test runner has finished, its results will be written to `./relative/path/to/output/dir/results.json`.

 **Note**: the solution and output directory's **MUST** be relative paths!

 ## Run the tests